Strawberry season is here and I can’t stay out of the fields! Here are 7 simple ways to make the most of these lovely, fresh-picked fruits.

 - Now scoop it from the marble into a bowl or sundae glass and enjoy!

 Chocolate Dipped Strawberries

 This 2-ingredient solution provides unparalleled depth of flavor, making it one of the most popular ways to use both chocolate and strawberries!
 Simply melt chocolate in a double boiler or in the microwave, dip strawberries into the chocolate (make sure the berries have been patted dry with a paper towel first), and let them cool.
 Then prepare your eyes for some serious rolling as you gobble these up.

 Granted, this one was more mine than Zoe’s.
 But after bending over and picking strawberries in the sun, I needed an adult-themed use to justify that exertion.

-Sure, it’s cheating a little to get the ready to go shortcakes in plastic packages of six from the grocery store.
-It does seem like a disservice to our above average quality berries to meld them with this mass produced concoction.
+Sure, it’s cheating a little to get ready-to-go shortcakes in plastic packages of six from the grocery store.
+It does seem like a disservice to our above-average quality berries to meld them with this mass-produced concoction.
 But we are looking for fast and easy.
 And this is both, while still being super tasty!

 Minutes to make, months to savor